 Discipline and Protocol – Geisha

 The stages prior to becoming a Maiko, it’s called Shikomi.
-From around fifteen years old, girls begin to live with seniors to learn how to dance, behave, wear a kimono and they can be Maiko about a year later.
+For around fifteen years old, girls begin to live with seniors to learn how to dance, behave, wear a kimono and they can be Maiko about a year later.

 Now Maiko spends her coming five years to learn and practice dancing, playing shamisen, singing.
 They learn the art of communication in banquet rooms with tatami flooring.